UPDATED: December 11, 2024

 Tip #6: Hips over heels alignment

-Almost everyone stands with their pelvis pushed way forward which can causes issues with the feet, pelvic floor and lower back.
+Almost everyone stands with their pelvis pushed way forward which can cause issues with the feet, pelvic floor and lower back.
 When you practice standing with your hips over your heels you not only add more movement variety to your life but also give your tissues better loading.

 Add Some Gentle Movement Into Your Daily Routines